Skip to main content

 • “I don’t need to apply for benefits, I have my husband’s.”

 Employer health insurance provided is an out-of-pocket expense.
-A service-connected rating of 50% or higher entitles a vVeteran to 100% health coverage at a VA medical facility, thus saving them the monthly expense of paying for health insurance.
+A service-connected rating of 50% or higher entitles a veteran to 100% health coverage at a VA medical facility, saving them the monthly expense of health insurance.

 Why have VA benefits even though you have Medicare?
-Even if you have less than a 50% service connection, you have coverage for your disability, and the rest of your care may be covered or partially covered based on your income.
-VA works with Medicare and, based on your income and what’s covered under your VA disability rating, you may find you can revisit your Medicare supplements, thus saving money out of pocket.
+Even if you have less than a 50% service connection, you have coverage for your disability.
+The rest of your care may be fully or partially covered based on your income.
+VA works with Medicare and, based on your income and what’s covered under your VA disability rating, you may find you can revisit your Medicare supplement insurance (known as Medigap), which saves you money out of pocket.
 A VA enrollment specialist or the VA website can help you learn more.

-Compensation benefits are tax free income.
+Compensation benefits are tax free income that increases your financial security.
 This is beneficial to you even while you are earning an income, when you retire, and especially if you have a low income.
-Adding that extra VA compensation amount to your monthly income increases your financial security.

-VA offers a myriad of specialty services for their aging Veterans, but too often women Veterans especially are unaware of these benefits, which include:
+VA offers many specialty services for aging veterans, but too often women veterans especially are unaware of these benefits, which include:

 • Veterans Homes